Capitolo 1

 *Nota culturale

 In Italy, the most common, typical establishment that serves refreshments, such as coffee and pastries, is the bar.
 You can find a bar literally anywhere: even the smallest paesino in the hills or the mountains is likely to have one in the main square.
 The Italian word bar comes from English, but it’s actually a false friend: unlike American bars, which serve alcohol and are generally distinct from coffee shops or cafés, Italian bars serve all kinds of beverages—coffee, tea, and alcohol.
 They also serve food, both sweet (pastries) and savory (usually panini, pizzette, focacce, etc.).
-They’re usually open throughout the day, so people can have breakfast there, grab a panino for lunch, and/or have a drink with their friends after dinner.
+They’re usually open throughout the day, so people can have breakfast there, grab a panino for lunch, and/or have an aperitivo with friends before dinner.
 So if you hear an Italian say, Vado a fare colazione al bar, at 7:30 am, it doesn’t mean they’re having a cocktail for breakfast!

 So how do you order at an Italian bar?
 It depends!
 If it’s a small bar, you just walk up to the bancone (i.e., the “bar” or the actual counter at which food and drinks are served), tell the barista what you’d like to have, pay, and leave.
 That’s the easiest case scenario.
 At larger bars where there are waiters, you can have servizio al tavolo, i.e., you can sit at a table and the waiter will take your order.
 How do you pay?
 In most cases, you can pay alla cassa (at the register) when you’re done.
 However, in larger cities, like Milan or Rome, it’s common to pay at the moment you place your order, irrespective of how large or small the establishment is: you go to the register first, you pay, they give you a scontrino (receipt), then you show the barista the scontrino and they’ll make you whatever you ordered.
 At bars that expect you to do this, you’ll usually see a poster that says, Si prega di fare lo scontrino alla cassa prima della consumazione (“Please get a receipt at the cash register before eating or drinking”).
 It sounds counterintuitive, but it’s actually done to avoid confusion, mistakes… and to prevent i furbi (i.e., people who think they’re clever) from leaving without paying!